diegotty/obsidian_notes/year 3, semester 1/cybersecurity/10 - cryptography, symmetric encryption.md

 this way, cryptanalysis is difficult, but not impossible
 >[!info] vigenere code
-Vigenere code is a example of poly-alphabetic in which all possible cyclic permutations of the alphabet come to play
+vigenere cipher (*le chiffre indèechiffrable*) is a type of poly-alphabetic cipher in which all possible cyclic permutations of the alphabet come to play
 >- columns: current plaintext character
 >- rows: current key character
 >- table[i][j]: current ciphertext character